-With each button representing a size, users are better able to see at a glance all of the available options, and the amount of effort and interaction required to learn this basic information is greatly diminished.
+With each UI button representing a size, users are better able to see at a glance all of the available options, and the amount of effort and interaction required to learn this basic information is greatly diminished.

 As one user noted, “I think the least amount of clicks I have to do, the better”.

 Of course, once exposed, the selectors should be designed so that it’s clear which size is currently selected.

 During testing, we observed some designs were much too subtle in indicating which size had been selected.